adonisjs/legacy.adonisjs.com/docs/docs/guides/database/05-migrations.md

 ## Migrations Overview
 Database [schema migrations](https://en.wikipedia.org/wiki/Schema_migration) is one of the most confusing topics in software programming.
 Many times individuals don't even understand the need of using migrations vs manually creating database tables.
 So, let's take a step backward and explore the possible options for creating/modifying tables inside a database.

+[note]
+AdonisJS uses [Knex.js](https://knexjs.org/#Schema-Building) behind the scene.
+Ensure to check out their documentation to see a full list of column types and modifier methods.
+[/note]

 ### Using a GUI Application
 The simplest way to create database tables is to make use of a GUI application like Sequel Pro, Table plus and so on.
 These applications are great during the development phase, however, they have some short-comings during the production workflow.